Kortemme-Lab/pull_into_place/INSTALL.rst

    $ brew install matplotlib --with-pygtk

+If you want to install PIP in a virtual environment, you will probably have to create the environment with the ``--system-site-packages`` flag.
+This will allow the virtual environment to use the ``pygtk`` package installed by your package manager.

 Installing PIP on your cluster
 ==============================
 If ``pip`` is available on your cluster, use it::